last modified: 20-JUN-2012 | catalog | categories | new | search |

 11. HARDWARE REQUIREMENTS

-GEF can be compiled and installed under Windows and linux, using exactly the same sources files.
+GEF can be compiled and installed in Windows and Linux, using exactly the same sources files.
 Specific executables are provided for the two systems.
-The authors tested GEF on Windows and linux.
+GEF was tested on Windows and Linux.

 top ]